rausch-supola/acdh/readme.md

 # Welcome to my submission
-This repository contains the code for the Assessment Task "Data Engineer with focus on XML technologies (August 2023)".
+This repository contains the code for the Assessment Task "Data Extraction from XML".
 I hope you will enjoy the content.

 Sincerely,